arangodb/docs/3.5/indexing-ttl.md

 The TTL index is set up by setting an `expireAfter` value and by selecting a single document attribute which contains a reference timepoint.
-For each document, that reference timepoint can then be specified as a numeric timestamp (Unix timestamp) or a date string in format `YYYY-MM-DDTHH:MM:SS` with optional milliseconds.
+For each document, that reference timepoint can then be specified as a numeric timestamp (Unix timestamp) or a date string in format `YYYY-MM-DDTHH:MM:SS` with optional milliseconds and an optional timezone offset.
-All date strings will be interpreted as UTC dates.
+All date strings without a timezone offset will be interpreted as UTC dates.

 Documents will count as expired when wall clock time is beyond the per-document reference timepoint value plus the index' `expireAfter` value added to it.